tarashagarwal/tarashagarwal.github.io/about.md

 permalink: /about/
 ---

-Architecting complex systems is what I call my dopmine dose.
-After conquering web stack I am now searching for another field to dig in.
+Architecting complex systems is what I call my dopmine dose